 Joe Maples, co-owner since 1995, passed away Aug.
 31, 2013.
 Joe was a familiar sight in his wheelchair, often followed by his chubby kitty "Tabby."
 A true inspiration, he survived 18 years as a legally-blind paraplegic.
 His book of short stories and poetry "The Invisible Mirror" is available for sale in the office.
 He is missed by all who knew him.
-Tabby remains with us, loudly greeting guests in the office.
-Her meows are an invitation for you to pet her.
-She also loves to be talked to, and will sometimes grudgingly pose for photos.
+Tabby joined him in heaven in November 2018.

 Jack Maples followed his Dad into the field of education, but is now retired from teaching and helps his lovely wife Robin manage the inn.
 Together they have over sixty years experience in the hospitality industry.
 Their daughter Milly and son-in-law Logan Rosenberg represent the third generation of family ownership, with granddaughter Wren possibly destined to learn to swim in the motel pool, like her mom and uncle Jackson.
 Sadly, Jackson lost his life to suicide in April 2015.

 But the most important people who have helped make Maples Motor Inn are people like you!
 Not only because of their friendship and loyalty through the years, but because they make the atmosphere what it is here.
 Folks just seem to be in a good mood on vacation, and it's contagious.
 And because most of our guests are like you, we don't have many complaints about noisy neighbors, parking problems, drunks, wild teenagers and trash all over the place.
 Instead, we hear pleasant conversation and see friendships being renewed just about every day.